BitcoinQnA/ln-guide/index.md

 **Do I need to use Lightning?**

 There is no right or wrong answer here.
 At present Bitcoin fees are still fairly cheap which makes on chain transactions acceptable for 95% of users.
 But for those who regularly transact using smallers amounts, Lightning presents the opportunity to save on fees and also benefit from near instant transaction settlement.

-**What is the easiest way to get started?**

-Download [Breez](Https://Breez.technology), backup your seed phrase and you are ready to receive via Lightning.
-Your channels are managed for you (for a small fee) and you can even send/receive Bitcoin on chain.
-The app will deal with this on your behalf using submarine swaps and will send or deposit the equivalent amount of sats via Lightning.
-[Here](https://youtu.be/5zhW7ilOjWg) is what that process looks like.

-If you want to do things through your own [node](https://node.guide), then using an implementation such as myNode or RaspiBlitz makes set up easy.
-They come pre packaged with node management tools like RTL and Thunderhub and make connecting [mobile wallets](https://bitcoinwallet.guide/lightning) like Zap or Zeus very simple.
-Here is a simplified workflow for using these processes...

-1. Setup your node
-2. Enable Lightning and create a wallet
-4. Decide how much you want to open the channel with based on your expected spending habits
-4. Fund your new on chain Lightning with the desired amount of sats
-3. Identify a suitable channel partner (see advice above) and obtain the node's public key
-5. Open the channel using RTL or Thunderhub and wait for it to be confirmed on the blockchain
-6. Select a mobile wallet and connect it to your node using the guides relevant to your chosen node/wallet combo (*this is completely optional as RTL or Thunderhub can be used to transact, but are not mobile native*).
-7. You can now send some sats over Lightning using your own node
-8. See the steps outlined [here](#drawbacks) for gaining some inbound liquidity to allow you to receive sats

 **Do I need a node?**